HealYouDown/flask-statistics/README.md

 # Flask-Statistics

-Flask-Statistics is an extensions that collects all necessary data from requests to display statistics like response-time, hits per day / week, ...
+Flask-Statistics is an extensions that collects data from requests send to the server to then display statistics like response-time, hits, unique hits, etc.

 ## Installation
 You can install the extensions with pip: